lundgren2/planning-poker-app/README.md

     ```sh
     # start the app
     yarn start

+    # if error, check .env file
     ```

-    The app is now running at `http://localhost:8000`.
+    The app is now running at `http://localhost:3000`.
 Start a new project and the browser will update in real time!